Shu-AFK/Datatransmission/README.md

 ## 1. Project Overview

 This project implements a simple socket connection between a client and a server.
-It provides basic shell commands that allow clients to navigate the host PC, including the ability to transfer files from the server to the client.
+It provides basic shell commands that allow clients to navigate the Server PC, including the ability to transfer files from the server to the client.

 ## 2. Dependencies